timcdlucas/translucent_interpretable_ML_review/translucent.md

 In figures @fig:limegp and @fig:limerf we can see the outputs of a LIME analysis for the datapoints with the highest predicted litter size shutting to the Gaussian process and Random Forest model.
 However, it's important to note that as we know the true litter size values for these species we can see that the top-predicted data are not actually the species with the highest litter size.
 This reminds us not to interpret these as "what factor imply the highest litter size" but rather "why are these particular species predicted as having large litters".
-Although the species with the highest observed litter size are predicted poorly, the species with the highest predicted litter size have predictions quite close to their true value (figures @fig:gppredobs - @fig:RF).
+Although the species with the highest observed litter size are predicted poorly, the species with the highest predicted litter size have predictions quite close to their true value (figures @fig:gppredobs - @fig:rfpredobs).

 ![LIME analysis of predictions of five points from the Gaussian process model.](figs/lime-2.pdf "LIME analysis of predictions of five points from the Gaussian process model.."){#fig:limegp}